-- 7.1 All "need to know staff" will have access to the Unacceptable Behaviour and Violent Persons List and will be updated automatically when customers are added or removed from the list. - 7.2 The decision to notify third parties will be taken on a case by case basis and will be made by the Staff Safety Team not by individual officers. - 7.3 Third parties who may be notified by the Staff Safety Team may include: - Contractors working on the Council's behalf, although this will depend on the role of the contractor and any likelihood that they may come into contact with the individual - Other agencies, such as Housing Associations - Neighbouring authorities if, as part of a shared service, staff may be likely to come into contact with the individual - Co-located partners who may be likely to come into contact with the individual.

-The decision to notify third parties should be documented.

-7.4 Internal council systems can be flagged to advise officers to check the Unacceptable Behaviour and Violent Persons List for customers on the list but flags should simply advise to check the Unacceptable Behaviour and Violent Persons List and not contain any details on the marker.
-If departments elect to flag systems in this manner they must have a dedicated officer who will keep systems up to date (remove old flags and add new ones in a timely way).
+- 7.1 All "need to know staff" will have access to the Unacceptable Behaviour and Violent Persons List and will be updated automatically when customers are added or removed from the list. - 7.2 The decision to notify third parties will be taken on a case-by-case basis and will be made by the Staff Safety Team not by individual officers. - 7.3 Third parties who may be notified by the Staff Safety Team may include: - Contractors working on the Council's behalf, although this will depend on the role of the contractor and any likelihood that they may come into contact with the individual - Other agencies such as Registered Providers - Neighbouring authorities if, as part of a shared service, staff may be likely to come into contact with the individual - Co-located partners who may be likely to come into contact with the individual and/or working jointly with staff members with an individual - 7.4 Third party information may also provide the basis for an inclusion to the PVP register.
+The decision to notify third parties should be documented. - 7.5 Internal council systems can be flagged to advise officers to check the Unacceptable Behaviour and Violent Persons List for customers on the list, but flags should simply advise to check the Unacceptable Behaviour and Violent Persons List and not contain any details on the marker.
+If departments elect to flag systems in this manner, they must have a dedicated officer who will keep systems up to date (remove old flags and add new ones in a timely way).
 It is the responsibility of the department adding the flags to keep them up to date.